Fulham Road Picturehouse

 ABC Cinema 1

-The stage was 30 feet deep and the proscenium was 45 feet wide.
-There were eight dressing rooms and the theatre was equipped with a Compton 3Manual/8Rank organ.
+The stage was 30 feet deep, and the proscenium was 45 feet wide.
+There were eight dressing rooms, and the theatre was equipped with a Compton 3Manual/8Rank organ.
 The projection box was located in the rear of the orchestra stalls rather than the usual position at the rear of the circle.
-The Forum Theatre had a circular shaped tea room/café located above the main entrance.
+It was equipped with a Western Electric(WE) sound system.
+The Forum Theatre had a circular shaped tea-room/café located above the main entrance.

-It has gone through several changes in ownership since the demise of ABC Cinemas and is currently operated by Cineworld.
+It has gone through several changes in ownership since the demise of ABC Cinemas, including Cineworld.
 This cinema’s features include a beautiful exterior and lobby, along with a very courteous staff.
-Although all of the trappings of the original auditorium have been scrapped, you can still some of the balcony moulding in auditoriums four and five and in the main entrance foyer.
+Although all the trappings of the original auditorium have been scrapped, you could still some of the balcony moulding in auditoriums four and five and in the main entrance foyer.

 Seating capacities are for 348, 327 in the former circle and 173 in the upper area of the squash court, and 219, 204 in the former stalls and 155 in the lower area of the squash court.

 On June 10, 2019, it was announced that the Cineworld Cinema - Fulham Road is to be transferred over to Picturehouse Cinemas (owned by Cineworld) and would undergo a renovation to the plans of architectural firm Earle Architects following its closure on 6th October 2019.
+All original decorative features have been removed from the building, apart from the entrance foyer and a few original internal doors remain.
 It was re-named Picturehouse Fulham Road when it re-opened on 8th December 2019.
-The cinema now boasts two restaurants.
+The cinema boasted two restaurants.

 Contributed by Jack Coursey, Ken Roe